mboyea/nixos-config/README.md

 #### Prepare The Installer

 * [Download a graphical NixOS installer](https://nixos.org/download/).
-  The graphical installers connect to wireless internet networks easier.
+  Graphical NixOS installers have easier methods to connect to wireless internet networks.
 * [Prepare the NixOS installer onto a flash drive](https://nixos.wiki/wiki/NixOS_Installation_Guide#Making_the_installation_media).
 * [Boot the NixOS installer from the flash drive](https://nixos.wiki/wiki/NixOS_Installation_Guide#Booting_the_installation_media).
   Close the visual installer; we'll do everything in the Console.
 * [Connect to the internet](https://nixos.org/manual/nixos/stable/#sec-installation-manual-networking).
   I use `nmtui`.
-* You may install your favorite text editor to use instead of `nano`.
-  I get `nvim` using `nix-shell -p neovim`.
-Search for yours at [search.nixos.org](https://search.nixos.org/packages).

 #### Partition The Drives